Sparksaak/NewsWise/README.md

 Installation
 ------------

-To install the NewsWise Chrome Extension:
+To install the News Wise Chrome Extension:

-1.  **Download:** Obtain the latest release of the extension from the [GitHub Releases Page](https://www.google.com/search?q=link-to-release-page) or clone this repository.
+1.  **Download:** Download this repository as a ZIP file.

-2.  **Unpack:** If downloaded as a ZIP file, extract the contents to a designated folder.
+2.  **Unpack:** Extract the contents to a designated folder.

 3.  **Open Chrome Extensions:**